 Soroptimist International of Port Angeles, Noon Club

-Soroptimist International of Port Angeles (SIPA) with 35 members was chartered in February 1944 (SIPA History).
+We are Soroptimist International of Port Angeles, The Noon Club (SIPA) with 35 members was chartered in February 1944 (SIPA History).
 It is a club dedicated to community service and it has always accepted responsibility for its share of many civic projects with financial contributions and active support.

-Currently we have 55 members who meet weekly at noon at Joshua's in Port Angeles.
+When women help other women, amazing things happen!
+Our clubs and members breathe life into education and empowerment programs and truly come together to make a difference for women and girls worldwide.
+We have 37 members who meet the first three Fridays of the month at Joshua’s Restaurant at noon, visitors are always welcome.
 We often have programs presented by leaders of the Port Angeles and Clallam County communities.
 These are interesting and informative and stimulate much discussion.
 Visitors are always welcome at our meetings.